 We also recommend using the -v flag!
 This shows you which tests are running currently and when they pass or fail.
-Additionally, if you just want to run a single test you can do so with go test -run <name of test>.
+Additionally, if you just want to run a single test you can do so with

+'''

+go test -run <name of test>.

+'''

 Download this code on your own computer or on a department machine.
+You should start by running go mod init lab1 in the directory containing lab1ToTest.go and create your test file in that directory.

-- (a) Write tests for the code in order to get a test coverage of 100%.
+- 1. Write tests for the code in order to get a test coverage of 100%.
 Run the commands that we described above to make sure the code is correct and that your coverage is at the level needed!
-Please submit screenshots of your tests, your coverage percentage, and the visualization of coverage. - (b) Write one benchmark test for this code and report the results of running the benchmark.
+Please submit screenshots of your tests, your coverage percentage, and the visualization of coverage. - 2.
+Write one benchmark test for this code and report the results of running the benchmark.
 Please submit screenshots of your benchmark test, and your benchmark results.